Contextual Semantic Parsing for Multilingual Task-Oriented Dialogues: Reducing Translation Noise

-We translate MultiWOZ English dev set to Chinese with the new and previous alignment approaches using MBART-MMT (see section~\ref{sec:impl} for details).
-The new approach improves BLEU score by 8 points using MultiWOZ-ZH as reference.
+To measure the effect of our changes, we translate MultiWOZ English dev set to Chinese with the new and previous alignment methods using MBART-MMT (see Section~\ref{sec:impl} for details).
+The new approach improves BLEU score by 8 points and JGA by 5\% on MultiWOZ-ZH dev set.